arootroatch/http-server-java/README.md

 #### 2) Configuration

 The specs must be configured to run your server implementation.
+Update the `spec/http_spec/config.edn` file with:

+ * `:cmd` - the command line to start your server without options
+ * `:name` - the name of your server

 #### 3) Execution

 From within this `http-spec` directory:

-    lein run my-config.edn
+    lein spec

 ### Specification Categories